Hillbert-F/GenAI_Project/README.md

 The fine-tuning focuses on adapting `Qwen2.5-Coder` to address coding and conceptual questions for transformer beginners.
 This task involves demonstrating how a pre-trained model can be specialized for a unique use case.

 ### Data Preparation
 The dataset is derived from the [codeparrot-clean-train dataset](https://huggingface.co/datasets/codeparrot/codeparrot-clean-train).
-Data processing is handled using the `data_processing.ipynb notebook`, which performs the following steps:
+Data processing is handled using the `data_processing.ipynb` notebook, which performs the following steps:

 **1. Filtering**: Extracts entries relevant to transformers or general coding tasks.